Benchmarking Web API Quality -- Revisited: Related Work

 \subsection{Web API Characteristics and Ecosystems}

-A wide array of related works assess what web APIs exist, how they are used, and how they can be characterized.
+A wide array of related work assesses what web APIs exist, how they are used, and how they can be characterized.
 Early studies of API ecosystems focused on \emph{ProgrammableWeb}, a community-maintained catalog of web APIs.
 Analyses have explored the evolution of this ecosystem~\cite{Yu:2008,Weiss:2010}, how APIs in ProgrammableWeb are (reportedly) used in mashups~\cite{Huang:2012}, or utilized such usage relations to recommend web APIs to developers~\cite{Li:2014,wittern2014graph}.
 Other studies assessed web API usage outside of ProgrammableWeb, and specifically in the context of mobile applications.
 For example, Oumaziz et al. perform static analysis on mobile applications to assess if and to what extent they interact with web APIs~\cite{Oumaziz:2017}.
 Rapoport et al. combine static analysis with a dynamic execution of selected mobile applications, exploring how to best detect consumption of web APIs~\cite{Rapoport:2017}.
-Finally, Wittern et al. studied how to detect the use of web APIs in JavaScript-based application code mined from GitHub using static analysis~\cite{Wittern:2017b}.
-These works underline the importance of web APIs for application developers, and an increasing recognition of related challenges and research opportunities~\cite{Wittern:2017}.
+Finally, Wittern et al. studied how to detect the use of web APIs in JavaScript-based application code mined from GitHub using static analysis~\cite{Wittern:2017b} and a recent study surveyed GraphQL schemas mined from GitHub~\cite{Wittern:2019}.

+These publications emphasize the importance of web APIs for application developers and an increasing recognition of related challenges and research opportunities~\cite{Wittern:2017}.

-Yet another set of works assess characteristics of existing web APIs.
+Yet another set of studies assesses characteristics of existing web APIs.
 Rodriguez et al. extract web API requests from large volumes of HTTP traffic logs and assess their adherence to various design principles, including proper use of HTTP verbs or how URLs are structured~\cite{paper_rodriguez_rest_maturity_in_practice}.
 Neumann et al. manually identify web APIs among popular web sites and assess their documentations for a similar set of design principles~\cite{Neumann:2018}.
+Zdun et al~\cite{zdun2018guiding} study design choices in API design empirically, Ivanchikj et al.~\cite{ivanchikj2018restalk} describe how to derive interaction patterns from API logs, and~\cite{DBLP:conf/europlop/LubkeZPZS19,10.1145/3282308.3282319} model proven API design choices in the form of reusable patterns.

 We again see our work to complement these approaches, which focus on design aspects of APIs, as this work focuses on runtime qualities.